jacksonh/manos/docs/tutorial/page-4.md

 applications can be run as a daemon on Linux or as a service on Windows.

 ### Cache-Control
-A method of specifying cache options on actions.
+A method of specifying cache options on actions, must likely attribute based.

+### Validation
+Attribute style validation, possibly using Fluent (http://fluentvalidation.codeplex.com/)

 Revision Five: